Scaled Relative Graphs for Nonmonotone Operators with Applications in Circuit Theory: Nonmonotone common-emitter amplifiers

 \subsection{Implementation details}

 In all upcoming numerical examples, the transistor parameters are given by $\alpha_R = \frac{110}{111}, \alpha_F = \frac{10}{11}$ and the internal diodes are modeled by ideal diodes, i.e., by

 We denote the transistor voltages by $v_1$ and $v_2$.
 For numerical simulations, the iterations are stopped once the norm of the relative difference between successive iterates is less than $\epsilon = 10^{-8}$.
 We do not explicitly verify that the resolvent has full domain, as this assumption mainly ensures the global well-definedness of iterates.
 No such domain-related issues were encountered in any of our simulations.
+The code for reproducing the experiments is publicly available\footnote{\url{https://github.com/JanQ/SRG-networks}}.